mirego/accent/cli/README.md

 }
 ```

 `fileWithParentDirectory`: Use the path of the file in addition to the file name.
 This is useful if you want to keep your file i multiple nested directories, per language.
-You need to provide the root of the files, which will be exclude of the name.
+Use the position of the `%slug%` placeholder in the `target` as the root of the path.
 ```
 {
   "files": [